 “Personal Information” or “Information” means information that is (1) accessed, processed or transferred outside the UK / EU as part of the delivery and support of Applicable’s services (this relates to the Applicable office and home based staff in the United States of America and Australia and datacentre locations in the UK, USA, Singapore and Australia); (2) is recorded in any form; (3) is about, or pertains to a specific individual; and (4) can be linked to that individual.

 Applicable were a party and participant in the U.S. Department of Commerce’s EU-U.S. Privacy Shield until the EU Central Court ruling of the 16th July 2020.
-Following this ruling reliance is upon the use of standard / model clauses for international transfer.
+Following this ruling Applicable has withdrawn from the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union to the United States with reliance now upon the use of standard / model clauses for international transfer.

 Personal Data Collected